Updated 6 June 2020

 In these challenging times, we would like to assure you that your health and safety, as well as that of our healthcare providers and staff is our top priority.
 At Oakville Cardiologists we continue to follow all Ontario Ministry of Health directives to stay up-to-date with the evolving COVID-19 situation.

-Oakville Cardiologists now offers virtual care/telemedicine appointments to so that we can continue to care for our patients safely and effectively.
-This means that while we would like to keep your currently scheduled appointment date and time, we will be offering videoconferencing and telephone consults for your visits rather than asking patients to come into our office.
+Oakville Cardiologists offers virtual care/telemedicine appointments to so that we can continue to care for our patients safely and effectively.
+This means that while we would like to keep your currently scheduled appointment date and time, we will continue to be offering videoconferencing and telephone consults for the majority of visits rather than asking patients to come into our office.
 To set up a virtual care or telephone appointment, please call our office at 905-849-4567.

 While some health concerns can be addressed with virtual care alone, some situations may still require you to come to Oakville Cardiologists for a physical examination or cardiac tests, such as ECGs, echocardiography, stress testing and Holter monitoring.

-For patients that require a clinic visit it is important to note that everyone will be screened before entering the clinic.
-You will not be able to enter our offices if you are experiencing a cough or fever.
-In addition, you will not be permitted to enter if you’ve travelled outside Canada in the past 14 days or have had exposure to anyone who has tested positive for COVID-19.
+For patients that require a clinic visit it is important to note that everyone will be screened on the telephone when their appointment is made, upon entering the clinic and through signage at the office.
+You will not be able to enter our offices if you are experiencing symptoms of COVID-19.

 What to do if you suspect you have COVID-19?

 Most people with mild symptoms will recover on their own at home.
 Not everyone requires testing.
 The risk of severe illness and outcomes is higher for older adults and those with weakened immune systems and underlying medical conditions (diabetes, heart and lung disease).
 As of May 26, 2020 all residents who have at least one COVID-19 symptom, or are concerned that they have been exposed are encouraged to get assessed and tested at an Assessment Centre.